ztxxkaty/PowerPoint2videos_using-F5-TTS-/README.md

 ### Step 3: Download this tool and unzip it

-### Step 4: Entering the folder where you put this tool
+### Step 4: Entering the folder where you put this tool to download model-related packages
 ```bash
 cd TTS
 pip install -e .